 Jack Hartmann’s music is also a huge win!
 He’s so enthusiastic and genuine that he just draws everyone in.
 He has a BA in Child Psychology and a MA in Clinical Psychology.
 His wife is a former kindergarten teacher, and together they produce some super fun music for kids!

 Jack’s music is research-based and extremely educational.
 He’s got songs on everything from counting to phonics to planets to colors to sight words, as well as tons of brain breaks and hybrid exercise/learning songs.
+His songs are one of the top ways to bring literacy into circle time.

 His library of rhyming songs are super fun!
 They include nursery rhymes that are sung to updated tunes, and engaging songs where he shares words and your little learners have to decide if they rhyme or not.